 - The results were vetted by a UK Trade Investment professional research team & brought to UK as a ‘Technology of Exceptional Global Potential’

 - The UK Team built an EHG4-M under the auspices of Professor Keith Scott of Newcastle University & carried out extensive testing at Intertek-Tickford

-Patented in 27 Countries VNA will achieve revenue by licence sales to the:
+- Patented in 27 Countries VNA.
+Revenues to be delivered by licence sales to the: